chendaniely/2021-11-02-git_basics/README.md

 - `git add <FILE>`: adds the <FILE> to the staging area
 - `git commit`: opens up text editor for you to type commit message
+    - `git commit -m <MESSAGE>`: allows you to write the commit message in a single command